 Patient preferences in regulatory decisions

-Karin Schölin Bywall will defend her thesis on 12 May 2020 at Uppsala University.
+Karin Schölin Bywall defended her thesis on 12 May 2021 at Uppsala University.
 Her thesis project explores how rheumatoid arthritis patients' preferences for different treatment options can provide added value in regulatory decision making in the drug development process.
 The thesis is titled "Getting a Say: Bringing patients’ views on benefit-risk into medical approvals".

 More PhD projects within PREFER